yawpitchroll/www.yawpitchroll.com/content/posts/the-35-words-you-need-to-python/index.md

 : A reserved _word_ the meaning of which _cannot_ be changed by the user.
 We will visit all 35 of these in the next section of this article.

 OPERATOR
 : A reserved _symbol_ that indicates an action to be performed.
 For example, `=` is the _assignment_ OPERATOR and `+` is the _addition_ OPERATOR.
-There are quite a few others others, but we'll save them for the next post.
+There are quite a few others, but we'll save them for the next post.
 A small number of KEYWORDs behave like OPERATORs, and I'll point those out below.

 These are both provided by Python and you can't directly change their meaning, which means that they're somewhat inflexible.
 To do most work you'll need something more flexible, which is why Python gives you the ability to represent _anything_.